oceanumeric/innoLab-Videos/ai-agents/script.md

 ## slide 52

 Okay, you have learned a lot today.
 Now, let's do another experiment with ChatGPT.
 This time we will build an agent that could help us to rank the search results.
 Here you will learn a framework to do prompt engineering in a scientific way.

+## slide 53

+This kind of task is relative hard for ChatGPT.
+But with this example, you will learn a framework to do prompt engineering in a scientific way. you will also learn how to design a data strategy for your chatgpts.

+## slide 54, 55

+Here is the problem settings.

+I notice a company called `watershed`, a software platform to help businesses to reduce their carbon footprint comprehensively.
+I want to know more about it.

+## slide 56, 57

+To understand this firm better, especially how this firm help firms to reduce carbon emissinos.
+I googled it and found many results.

+## slide 58

+Now, I want to know which one is the best. but how could chatgpt know what I want?

+We need prompt engineering.

+## slide 60,

+what is prompt engineering? you can ask ChatGPT.
+But to put it in the simple way, it is not command engineering.
+It is not like you tell ChatGPT what to do.
+It is more like you tell ChatGPT how to do it.

+## slide 61

+Here are some comparison between command engineering and prompt engineering.

+> Command: `Do this!` or `Give me the best results!`

+> Prompt: `I have this..., they are organized in this way..., now arrange them based on the number of relevant keywords that fit my needs`

+we should avoid command chatgpt to do something.
+We should tell chatgpt how to do it.

+## slide 62

+Now, let me introduce you the framework for prompt engineering that we used at HyperGI.
+We first classify the task into different categories:

+- write (or generate) something
+- extract (or retrieve) something
+- rank (or sort) something

+## slide 63

+Keep the big picture in mind. any computer receives some input and process it and generate some output.

+## slide 64

+> Let's say we have a simple input `I booked a flight from New York to London`

+- `write` (or `generate`): _I booked a flight from New York to London_ `I am planning to stay in London for 3 days.`
+- `extract` (or `retrieve`): _I booked a flight from New York to London_ `places: New York, London`
+- `rank` (or `sort`): _I booked a flight from New York to London_ `A flight was booked from New York to London`

+## slide 65

+- Write and Extract are easy to understand
+  - most effective way is to give examples (good examples)
+  - brainstorming together with ChatGPT is a good way to get good examples
+  - `function calling` is a good way to structure the data

+- Rank is a little bit tricky
+  - You need to understand the data well
+  - You need to know how to design a good prompt

+## slide 66

+You know in the life, people always want the best, but what is the best?
+It is relative.
+It is relative to your needs.

+## slide 67

+It could be very subjective too like  this

+## slide 68

+or this

+## slide 69

+> For the best as objective ones, design the metric first

+## slide 70

+I like this quotation, you cannot manage what you cannot measure.

+## slide 71

+We are supposed to have a lab session here.
+But I think I will skip it as I have already explained the framework.

+Contact us if you want to learn more about it. and we also develop and delopy customized chatgpts and mutli-agent systems for our clients.

+## slide 72

+To summarize, knowing the data well is very important

+## slide 73

+Maybe learning a little bit about algorithm is also important.
+I put one of my favourite from MIT on the screen.
+You can have a look at it.

+## slide 74

+If you have no time to learn, just use the following framework.
+It is very easy to use.
+Here I asked ChatGPT 'what is decision making?'

+Decision making is the process of selecting a course of action from among `multiple alternatives` to achieve a desired outcome or solve a problem.
+It involves evaluating various options, considering their potential consequences, and `choosing the most suitable or optimal solution` based on `a set of criteria, goals, or values`.
+Decision making is a fundamental aspect of human cognition and is applicable in various contexts, including personal, professional, and organizational settings.

+## slide 75

+- `multiple alternatives` $\rightarrow$ `many choices`
+- `choosing the most suitable or optimal solution` $\rightarrow$ `best choice`
+- `a set of criteria, goals, or values` $\rightarrow$ `metric`